 Kim grew up on a dirt road in Florida (think gators, grifters, and above-ground pools) and enjoys writing what she describes as “Florida Noir'' - brightly lit dramas rooted in moral ambiguity.
-Raised by two single mothers who merged their families (Kate and Allie-style) and a drug-dealing father (with a talent for poetry and a taste for guns), she found solace in storytelling.

 Kim comes to television following a twenty-year career in New York as a playwright and theatre director.
 For ten years, she was the Resident Director for the theatre company Wreckio Ensemble.
 Kim is the writer and librettist of the hit off-Broadway musical Lesbian Love Octagon which was optioned for television by DiGa Studios.

 Now an LA-based TV writer, she sold her semi-autobiographical queer dramedy, Stealth, to UCP.
 She has developed projects with Gavin Polone/Pariah, Automatik, MGM-Orion, and Escape Artists.
 Currently, she is developing her original series Worth, inspired by her family’s century of domestic service on the affluent island of Palm Beach, with

 Danny Rose Media/Dynamic Television and a family crime drama set in a maraschino cherry factory with Milojo/ABC Signature.
 Kim is also writing, directing, and producing her audio fiction series, Not For Nothin’: a Staten Island crime, about a small postage stamp theft that unearths a large criminal enterprise.